This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
 Bandages over your incisions will help prevent infection.
 A urinary catheter will drain your urine while you heal.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+Once healthcare providers see that you are not having any problems, you will be taken to your hospital room.

 - You cannot make it to your surgery on time.